 Following the completion of stage 2, we will then contact you to confirm that we are able to proceed with the installation.
 At this point we can answer any further questions that you may have.

-At this point we will email you a further document via Docu-sign to confirm that you want to proceed.
+We will then email you a further document via Docu-sign to confirm that you want to proceed.
 It is really important to note that if you sign to say that you wish to proceed with the scheme and then you decide that you want to withdraw, then you will be liable for our legal fees of £3000+vat.

 Stage 3 At this point we will pass your file over to our lawyers to draw up the relevant paperwork for you to sign.
 Once this is available then you will need to come into our office to sign that paperwork.